Drainage System of North and South India:

-This is resulting in broadening of their valleys.
+This is resulting in the broadening of their valleys.

 Consequently, during a flood, their waters spread over a large area.

-It is believed that at the time of Himalayan orogeny, due to the movements associated with the mountain building processes, the Peninsular block had a slight tilt towards east.
+It is believed that at the time of Himalayan orogeny, due to the movements associated with the mountain-building processes, the Peninsular block had a slight tilt towards the east.